Separating Oblivious and Adaptive Models of Variable Selection: Introduction

 In the most commonly-studied setting where $\mx$ is an entrywise Gaussian measurement matrix, and the goal is to learn $\vths$ to good $\ell_2$-norm error, the statistical complexity of sparse recovery is by now fairly well-understood.
 The seminal work of~\cite{candes2005,candes2006} demonstrated that in the noiseless setting, i.e., $\vxi = \vzero_d$, exact recovery is possible when $n \approx k \log \frac d k$, and moreover, this is achievable with an efficient algorithm ($\ell_1$ minimization).
 This sample complexity is tight up to a logarithmic factor, simply by a rank argument.
 Follow-up work of~\cite{candes2006robust} demonstrated that for general noise vectors $\vxi \in \R^n$, there is an efficiently-computable estimator $\vth$ which achieves $\ell_2$-norm error

 with the same asymptotic number of measurements, and this recovery rate is optimal.

 However despite the large literature on sparse recovery, the sample complexity landscape is significantly less well-understood for recovery in the $\ell_\infty$ norm, and for variable selection in general.
 While a number of papers \cite{lounici_2008, ye2010rate, cai2011OMP,huang2017,li2019sub, wainwright2019high} demonstrate upper bounds for this problem, including several that prove error rates for popular algorithms such as LASSO \cite{lounici_2008, ye2010rate, wainwright2019high}, very few lower bounds are known (see Section~\ref{ssec:related} for a more detailed discussion), and moreover, several of these results require additional assumptions on $\vths$ and/or the noise.
-For instance, while \cite{wainwright2019high} proves that one can achieve good $\ell_\infty$ error with LASSO with $n = O(k \log \frac d k)$ measurements, their results require (among other things) that the support of $\vths$ is random, and independent of $\mx$.
+For instance, we show in Remark~\ref{remark:compare_error} and Appendix~\ref{app:discuss_gaussian_noise} that the error guarantee in \cite{wainwright2019high} is suboptimal whenever $n = o(k^2)$, even in the mildest noise model we consider (Model~\ref{model:for_each}).
+To the best of our knowledge, no prior polynomial-time algorithm, including LASSO, was known to achieve the optimal \(\ell_\infty\) error using \(O(k\log \frac d k)\) samples.
 This is in stark contrast to the landscape for learning in $\ell_2$, where one can obtain a ``for all'' guarantee for learning any $k$-sparse vector $\vths$ with the same $\mx$.
 Additionally, there are very limited lower bounds for learning in $\ell_\infty$ error, and they do not typically match the existing upper bounds.
 This state of affairs begs the natural question:

 Relatedly, can we understand the sample complexity of variable selection for sparse linear regression?